-The average cost of full coverage car insurance for 23-year-old drivers who have their own policy is $2,985 per year for full coverage and $896 per year for minimum coverage.
+The average cost of full coverage car insurance for 23-year-old drivers on their own policy is $2,985 per year for full coverage and $896 per year for minimum coverage.
 These rates are higher than the national average cost of car insurance, which is $2,014 per year for full coverage and $622 per year for minimum coverage.
 Auto insurance companies view young adults as riskier to insure than older drivers since they do not have as much experience behind the wheel and have a greater accident frequency rate than older adults.
 Because of the increased risk, insurance companies charge young drivers a higher premium, according to the Insurance Information Institute (Triple-I).

 Average car insurance cost for 23-year-olds by state

 The average cost of car insurance can vary greatly based on your geographic location.
 This is because all 50 states and Washington, D.C., have different regulations surrounding auto insurance, as well as the potential impacts of weather hazards and other natural disasters on driving conditions and accident frequency rates.
 Regional medical costs and the price of parts and labor for vehicle repairs can also impact how much full coverage insurance costs in your location.
 Below, we’ve compiled the average full coverage rates for 23-year-old drivers by state:

 |State||Average annual full coverage premium for 23-year-old drivers|

 Rates were calculated for 22-year-old renters on their own policy.

 *Age is not a contributing rating factor in Hawaii and Massachusetts due to state regulations.